-1. Has the operation involved its workforce and stakeholders, including potentially affected communities, in the cyanide emergency response planning process?

-- 2. Has the operation made potentially affected communities aware of the nature of their risks associated with accidental cyanide releases, and consulted with them directly or through community representatives regarding appropriate communications and response actions? - 3.
-Has the operation involved local response agencies such as outside responders and medical facilities in the cyanide emergency planning and response process? - 4.
-Does the operation engage in consultation or communication with stakeholders to keep the Emergency Response Plan current? - Finding: Is the operation in full compliance, substantial compliance, or non-compliance with Code of Practice 5.7.2?
+- 1. Confirm that the operation has involved its workforce and stakeholders, including potentially affected communities, in the cyanide emergency response planning process. - 2.
+Verify that the operation has made potentially affected communities aware of the nature of their risks associated with accidental cyanide releases, and consulted with them directly or through community representatives regarding appropriate communications and response actions. - 3.
+Confirm that the operation has involved local response agencies such as external first responders and medical facilities in the cyanide emergency planning and response process. - 4.
+Verify that the operation engages in consultation with stakeholders to keep the ERP current.

 Code of Practice 5.7.3: Designate appropriate personnel and commit necessary equipment and resources for emergency response.
-(GGMC)